gokulramalingam2005/command-line-arguments-to-count-word/README.md

 ## PROGRAM:
 ```
 Program for getting the word count from the contents of a file using command line arguments
-Developed by: Thiyagarajan A
+Developed by: gokul r
-RegisterNumber: 212222240110
+RegisterNumber: 22009260

 import sys
 fp=open(sys.argv[1], 'r')